n3PH1lim/SCUMM_Launcher_OSX/README.md

 ---

-### You can copy/move the app as you like.
+### You can copy/move the app as you like
-### The settings you change ingame is stored inside the app also the savegames.
+### The settings you change ingame is stored inside the app also the savegames

 ---